Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: Results

 for sufficiently large populations.
 Interestingly, \eqref{Eq:ansatz} is trivially valid in the SSWM regime where the speed is linear in $U$ and $v(r,U) \approx 2 N U s^2$ irrespective of $r$.
 Since \eqref{Eq:ansatz} accurately estimates the speed for very small and very large populations, it is likely that \eqref{Eq:ansatz} is a good approximation for any population size.
 Indeed, as we show in Fig.~\ref{Fig:tworel}, $v_s(r=1,U)$ is well approximated by twice $v_a(U/2)$ for any population size.
 The parameters we have used in these simulations are $U=10^{-6}$ and $s=0.01$.
 With the help of \eqref{Eq:asex_speed_adhoc}, we may thus approximate the speed $v_s$ of the obligately sexual population as

 It is clear that for $0<r\ll 1$ there should be a regime where \eqref{Eq:ansatz} cannot approximate the speed accurately.
 To see this deviation, we simulated populations with various $r$ (Fig.~\ref{Fig:tworel}).
 It turns out that \eqref{Eq:ansatz} is still a good approximation for $r \ge 10^{-2}$.
 In particular, the speed for $r=0.1$ is hardly discernible from that for $r=1$ for all population sizes.
 The deviation starts to be significant for $r = 10^{-3}$.
 For comparison, we also plot $v_s(r=0,U)/v_a(U/2)$ or equivalently $v_a(U)/v_a(U/2)$ in Fig.~\ref{Fig:tworel}, which should approach to 1 in the infinite population limit \cite{PSK2010}.
 For $N\ge 10^6$, where $NU\ln(Ns)$ becomes larger than 1, $v_s(r,U)/v_a(U/2)$ starts to increase though very slowly and $v_s(r,U)$ becomes significantly larger than $v_s(r=0,U) = v_a(U)$.
 Note that for asexual populations clonal interference sets in around $N U \ln (Ns) \sim 1$ \cite{W2004,PSK2010}.
 That is, as soon as clonal interference becomes relevant, even a small amount of recombination leads to a significant speedup of adaptation, in agreement with the FM mechanism.

-The fact that the ratio $v_s/v_a$ continues to rise monotonically with $N$ for all cases with $r > 0$ in Fig.~\ref{Fig:tworel} is consistent with the two-fold advantage predicted by the infinite population analysis.
+To display the FM effect more clearly, we depict $v_s(r,U)/v_a(U)$ vs $N$ in Fig.~\ref{Fig:vsvaU}.
+The fact that the ratio $v_s(r,U)/v_a(U)$ continues to rise monotonically with $N$ for all cases with $r > 0$ in Figs.~\ref{Fig:tworel} and \ref{Fig:vsvaU} is consistent with the two-fold advantage predicted by the infinite population analysis.

 When measuring the speed of adaptation in our simulations, a useful consistency check was provided by the Guess relation

 where $\chi_i$ is the relative fitness of $i$-th individual in the infinite time limit,